 “I love that every day of my professional life is different – and yet creativity is the key to all the work that I do.
 I see a future where bold steps – like partnering with health providers, inviting professionals into maker spaces, and incorporating birth-to-5 learning – will transform our schools into centers of community.”

-Abby has 17 years of experience working with public and private institutions on campus and building design.
+Abby has nearly 25 years of experience working with public and private institutions on campus and building design.
 She works with clients to find long-term solutions to complex challenges.
 She is adept at bringing together the voices from the client, user groups, contractor, and jurisdiction, all while ensuring that the design team has the resources to develop the right solution.
 With each project, she involves students’ voices and creates opportunities for them to learn more about building and design from the process.

 Abby was a founding member of Architects Without Borders – Oregon, which provides pro-bono design services for communities in need.
 She has also served on the AIA-Portland board of directors and currently sits on the Architecture Foundation of Oregon board.
 With her professional work and service to the community, Abby advocates for design solutions that create stronger communities.

 Abby has a Bachelor of Science in Architecture from The Catholic University of America, and a Masters of Architecture from the University of Texas at Austin.
 She is a registered architect in Oregon and Washington.

 “From a simple sketch on a sheet of paper to a built reality.
 As a design professional it is rewarding to be able to create exciting sustainable spaces that will not only inspire people to interact and connect, but that will also impact generations to come.”

 “To be inclusive is to confront inner biases, assumptions, and expectations.
 To stand for equity is to recognize one size doesn’t fit all.
 To embrace diversity is to be an unapologetic advocate of the overlooked.
 To design as a form of protest is to challenge existing patterns, and to immerse yourself in someone’s lived experience.”